How many weeks to reach your target reading speed

 What is a good reading speed for an adult?

-How do I accurately measure my baseline WPM?
+How do I measure my current WPM to compute the gap?

-What is the maximum realistic reading speed with good comprehension?
+What's the maximum realistic reading speed worth targeting?

-Should I measure WPM on fiction vs. non-fiction?
+Should I measure my speeds on fiction or non-fiction?